co-log/co-log/co-log/tutorials/1-intro/Intro.md

 1. Specify messages with a given `Severity` so you can control the verbosity of the output.
-2. Automatically print timestamps, thread IDs, and source code lines of the log messages.
+2. Automatically print timestamps, thread IDs, and source code lines next to the log messages.
-3. Submit some statistics to a web server along each log message so later you can have analytics provided by external parties.
+3. Submit some statistics to a web server along with each log message so later you can have analytics provided by external parties.

 Now, let's look at how you can use `LogAction` instead of `putStrLn` to achieve the same goal.
 With `co-log`, you need to have a value of type `LogAction` that